 To help ensure our clients are properly compensated, our Tampa brain injury attorneys at Morgan & Morgan regularly consult medical specialists such as doctors, physical therapists, and other healthcare experts.
 We examine factors including necessary future procedures, rehabilitation costs, and lost earning capacity in determining the value of our clients’ claims.
 Our brain injury attorneys are dedicated to recovering compensation to help our clients and their families recover financially after suffering a debilitating brain injury.

 By filing a brain injury lawsuit, a victim may be able to receive compensation for the following types of damages:

 In the case of a fatal accident, the victim’s family may be able to file a wrongful death lawsuit.
-Through a wrongful death lawsuit, the survivors of the deceased can seek compensation for medical expenses, loss of future earnings, emotional pain and suffering, and funeral expenses.
+Through such a lawsuit, the survivors of the deceased can seek compensation for medical expenses, loss of future earnings, emotional pain and suffering, and funeral expenses.

 Effects of a Brain Injury

 Brain injuries can lead to severe disorders and diseases including: